 Doing that makes sense if two things are true:

 - you get a lower interest rate and

 - you get better repayment terms (longer years, income-based repayment options, etc.)

-The trouble you may find though, especially with this coronavirus pandemic and pending recession, is that it's hard to find a lender willing to refinance your debt.
+The trouble you may find though, especially with this COVID/coronavirus pandemic and pending recession, is that it may be hard to find a lender willing to refinance your debt.
 (Keep in mind, you'll usually need a credit score above 740 to get the best repayment terms.)

 Over the past several months, I've witnessed more and more banks leave the student loan refinancing space.
 Will that change when the pandemic ends?
 Probably so, there's a lot of money to be made in refinancing higher education loans.

 Because of those issues, oftentimes, the best thing to do when you can't afford your private student loans is to negotiate a student loan settlement.